monknomo/pywe/CREATE_INSTALLER.md

 If you are on 32-bit Windows, the 32-bit IExpress.exe is the only one available, in C:\Windows\System32.

-IExpress.exe seems to require being started as adminstrator, but I have not run into this on all my computers, YMMV
+IExpress.exe seems to require being started as adminstrator, but I have not run into this on all my computers, YMMV.

+I don't see any particular reason to make 64-bit installers for a bunch of batch scripts, so I generally only make the 32-bit installer

 Illustrated Guide to Creating PyWE Executable
 -------------------------------------------------